 While KHS is most known for adoptions, we have many programs—all designed to strengthen the bond between people and pets, and ultimately end pet overpopulation and homelessness.
 Our programs include:

 KHS finds loving homes for 6,000+ cats and dogs per year through its eight permanent adoption sites in the Louisville area: the East Campus at 1000 Lyndon Lane and the Sam Swope Pet Treatment & Lifesaving Center (also called the Main Campus) at 241 Steedly Drive..
 We also offer feline adoptions at Louisville first cat café, the Purrfect Day Café.
 All KHS pets are spayed or neutered, microchipped, wormed, given flea preventative, heartworm tested and are up-to-date on vaccinations.

 KHS has special behavior programs for shelter pets who exhibit behavior issues that make them harder to adopt.

 - Working Cats.
 Through our lifesaving Working Cats program, cats who are not suitable for home adoption because of behavior issues are placed in appropriate indoor/outdoor locations such as barns, warehouses and garages where they have caretakers.
-About 40 cats a year find new homes through this innovative program.
+About 40 cats a year find new homes through this program.

 - At our S.N.I.P.
 Clinic (Spay/Neuter Incentive Program), more than 12,000 dogs and cats are spayed or neutered each year – helping reduce pet overpopulation and eliminate future animal suffering.

-- This high-quality, low-cost and donor-subsidized clinic offers financial aid for those who need it, thanks to grants from PetSmart Charities, Best Friends Animal Society, Dogs Trust USA and Petco Foundation.
+- This high-quality, low-cost and donor-subsidized clinic offers financial aid for those who need it, thanks to grants from PetSmart Charities, Dogs Trust USA and Petco Foundation.

 - The S.N.I.P.
-Clinic provides free surgeries to all pit bull terriers and large dogs in targeted ZIP codes thanks to generous grant funding from PetSmart Charities, Best Friends Animal Society, Petco Foundation and private donors.
+Clinic provides free surgeries to all pit bull terriers and large dogs in targeted ZIP codes thanks to generous grant funding from PetSmart Charities, Petco Foundation and private donors.
 Next to cats, this is the most at-risk pet population in our area, as there are simply not enough adopters for the number of available dogs.
-In 2017 the S.N.I.P.
-Clinic provided more than 1,000 free surgeries for these dogs.
+In 2018 the S.N.I.P.
+Clinic provided more than 1,200 free surgeries for these dogs.